List of Marthandavarma characters: Chadachi Marthandan

-Madurai Forces
+Madurai forces

-Madurai forces are the mercenaries sent to Travancore as per the agreement of king Rama Varma and Madurai Nayaks of Thiruchirapalli in Kollavarsham 901.
-T. K. Velu Pillai argues that, there could not be any such agreement, but agrees with detention of Arumukham Pillai by the mercenaries.
-In the novel they are presented as camped at Boothapandi, where Dalawa Arumukham Pillai is kept under detention.
+Madurai forces were the mercenaries sent to Travancore in accordance with the agreement by Rama Varma and Madurai Nayaks of Thiruchirapalli in Kollavarsham 901.
+T. K. Velu Pillai says that such an agreement was impossible, but agrees with the detention of Arumukham Pillai by the mercenaries.

+Other characters

-Subardra, one of the pivotal characters of the novel is based on the character of author's wife, Bhageerithi Amma.
-The character of Thirumukhathu Pillai is based on the caretaker and patron of the author, Nangoikkal Kesavan Thambi, who was a Karyakkar (Administrative head of a Taluk) in Travancore.
-In the novel, there is reference to an Arcot Nawab, who gifted Hakkim for the latter's medical excellence.
-There is also reference to a namboothiripad of Akavoor (Note: Akavoor Mana was a house of namboothiries situated at Vellarappilly near Kalady of Ernakulam district; some of the members of family were ascetics devoted to prayers, meditation, and Tantric rites.) family, and presented as famous for sorcery meant for protective measures against bad luck and danger.
-There is also a reference to an unnamed Sultan of Turkey, with whom the character of Ugran Kazhakkoottathu Pillai is being compared with.
-There is a reference to the look of members of Tiruvallā Pōṯimār (Brahmins of ten houses at Thiruvalla); with which the attire of prince Marthanda Varma at Charottu palace is being compared with.
+Subardra is based on the author's wife, Bhageerithi Amma.
+Thirumukhathu Pillai is based on Nangoikkal Kesavan Thambi, the author's caretaker and patron, who was a karyakkar (administrative head of a Taluk) in Travancore.
+In the novel, there is a reference to a namboothiripad of Akavoor (Note: Akavoor Mana was a house of namboothiries situated at Vellarappilly near Kalady of Ernakulam district; some of the family were ascetics devoted to prayers, meditation, and Tantric rites.) family.

-Characters recurring in sequels

-The characters of Marthandavarma novel, Ananthapadmanabhan, Kochuvelu, Ilaya Tampuran, and Ramanamathil Pillai's unnamed son, continue to be characters in Dharmaraja novel as Valiyapadathalavan, Karthika Tirunnal Ramavarma or the title character, and Chanthrakaran respectively.
-In the sequel to the Dharmaraja novel, Ramarajabahadur, Chanthrakaran and Karthika Thirunnal Ramavarma continue as Manikyagaundan and the title character respectively.